University in Florida to allow teachers, staff to carry guns through program with sheriff's office

 The Polk County Sheriff's Office, in partnership with Webber International University, is establishing the Sheriff's Sentinel Program to enhance the safety of an already safe and secure community of students, faculty, staff, and guests at the University's campus in Babson Park, Florida.

-The Sentinel Program was first rolled out in December 2016 at Southeastern University.
-When Sheriff Grady Judd announced the program, he stated, “The only thing that stops a bad guy with a gun is a good guy with a gun,"
+"Prayers are not enough," Polk County Sheriff Grady Judd said in a press conference on Thursday.
+“The only thing that stops a bad guy with a gun is a good guy with a gun."

+Sheriff Judd explained that each teacher or staff member will have to go through extensive training through the program before they are given a gun.

+"My babies — your babies — are in that classroom, and that active shooter is coming down the hallway with that thousand yard stare and that gun in their hand, do you want somebody to step out and stop him?
+Or do you want him to go into the classroom and slaughter your babies?"

 Key components of the Sheriff's Sentinel Program are: